mtdol/CMSC_412_Final_Project/README.md

 in the the course leading up to the final project.

 ## Required Assets For Development
+as of now:
 1. Free SpeedTrees
 2. Terrain Tools Sample Asset Pack
+3. Unity standard assets 2017